Level 3 Outdoor Pursuits (L3OED)

 End of course qualification

-Contributes to NCEA but is not a subject recognised for University Entrance (this will change in 2026).
+Contributes to NCEA but is not a subject recognised for University Entrance.

 Where does this course lead?